muldjord/skyscraper/docs/CLIHELP.md

 ```

 ### --region &lt;CODE&gt;
 Adds the specified region to the top of the existing default internal region priority list.
-Read more about regions [here](REGIONS.md).
 Only one region is supported with this configuration.
 For a permanent setup you should consider setting this in [`config.ini`](CONFIGINI.md#regionwor) instead.

+NOTE 1!
+Read more about how regions are handled in general [here](REGIONS.md).

+NOTE 2!
+Any file name auto-detected region will still have top priority, even when this config is used.

 ###### Example(s)
 ```